labrador-kennel/core/docs/tutorials/02-plugins-overview.md

 Plugins go through their loading process as one of the very first steps when you call `Engine::run`.
 Loading of Plugins happens asynchronously and your Plugins have opportunities to run asynchronous code before your Application starts.
-The complete loading process is too complicated to discuss in this guide.
+The complete loading process is beyond the scope of this document.
 The most important thing to note is that Plugin loading starts immediately when you call `Engine::run` and all Plugins MUST be registered before this happens.
+If you'd like more information on the Plugin loading process please check out [Deep Dive: Plugins][deep-dive-plugins].

 ### Next Steps

-{% include core/plugin_next_steps.md hide='overview' %}

-[Quick Start]: {{site.baseurl}}/tutorials/quick-start
+Next we recommend check out [Plugins: Registering Services][plugins-register-services] to learn how to create Plugins that can be used to easily share the same services.

+[deep-dive-plugins]: /docs/core/references/plugins-deep-dive
+[Getting Started]: /docs/core/tutorials/quick-start
-[Creating your DependencyGraph]: {{site.baseurl}}/how-tos/creating-your-dependency-graph
+[Creating your DependencyGraph]: /docs/core/how-tos/creating-your-dependency-graph
+[plugins-register-services]: /docs/core/tutorials/plugins-registering-services